alexquant1993/de_zoomcamp_w4/README.md

 ## Deployment
 ### What is deployment?
 - Develop -> Test and document -> Deployment (Version control and CI/CD)
-- Process of running the models we created in our development environmnt in a production environment
+- Process of running the models we created in our development environment in a production environment
 - Development and later deployment allows us to continue building models and testing them without affecting our production environment
 - A deployment environment will normally have a different schema in our data warehouse and ideally a different user
 - A development - deployment workflow will be something like: